 They are open every day from 7:30 am to 3 pm except Wednesday (closed) and on Sunday they are open from 8 am to 2 pm.

 La Esquina 🍽️

-La Esquina (the corner) is another great café for breakfast or lunch in Todos Santos and a 17-minute walk from the Todos Santos bus station.
-It is open every day from 7 am to 2 pm and offers a wide selection of burritos, sandwiches, salads and bagels with vegetarian and vegan options.
+La Esquina (the corner) is another great café with some of the best breakfasts in Todos Santos.
+It is open every day from 7 am to 2 pm and offers a wide selection of burritos, sandwiches, salads, and bagels with vegetarian and vegan options.
 They bake their bread fresh daily and advertise the use of local ingredients.
 You can see their menu here.

 We went there on a Saturday and Sunday and both times musicians started to play in the background.
 The palm trees give great shade and all seats are comfortable and nicely set up.
 There is also free wifi available and a board with activities in town.
 Check it out!